-This article has been updated to indicate thanks the Italian MQ-1A Predator UAV crashed and was not shot down.
+This article has been updated to indicate that the Italian MQ-9A Predator UAV crashed and was not shot down.

 Photographs released on social media by Libyan sources shows the wreckage of the UAV.
 The roundel of the Italian Air Force can be clearly seen on the downed UAV’s wings.